varlardohaeris/emacs-archives/emacswiki/apu-readme.txt

  `apu-match-two-or-more-words-flag' to specify your preference for the kind of word matching to use by default.
 You can match each word or only any two or more words.
-If matching each word, you can match them as substrings or as full words.
-You can use `C-c n' to refresh the matches, cycling among these word-match methods.
+If matching each word, you can match them as substrings or as full words.  `C-c RET' in the help buffer tells you what the current match type is.

+ You can use `C-c C-n' to refresh the matches, cycling among these word-match methods.
+There are also separate commands for each kind of matching:

+   `C-c C-s' - Use substring matching
+   `C-c 2'   - Use pairwise full-word matching (match two+ words) `C-c C-w' - Use full-word matching for each list entry

  Non-`nil' option `apu-match-only-displayable-chars-flag' means that commands such as `apropos-unicode' display only Unicode chars